Don't Turn Your Computer Off

 When choosing a smartphone, the two main choices are Apple iPhones and Google Android phones (Android is simply the name of Google's mobile operating system, just as iOS is the name of Apple's mobile operating system) from various manufacturers, including Samsung, HTC, and Motorola, among others.
 Other smartphone options include Blackberry and Windows Mobile phones, neither of which are good choices for most users, primarily because their operating systems aren't nearly as sophisticated, impressive, and user-friendly, and because they can't compete in the app market with Apple and Android.

 So, which to choose, and why?
 I prefer Android phones for multiple reasons, but iPhones are also very good products, and you might prefer them over Android phones.
-Keep in mind that one of the biggest smartphone buzzwords (and advantages) is 'apps', and both iPhones and Android phones have bazillions of available apps, many of which are absolutely free ... take a good look at both platforms, & you'll find that both have far more excellent apps than you'll likely ever need or use.
+Keep in mind that one of the biggest smartphone buzzwords (and advantages) is 'apps', and both iPhones and Android phones have bazillions of available apps, many of which are absolutely free...take a good look at both platforms, and you'll find that both have far more excellent apps than you'll likely ever need or use.